 What is That Black Duck with the White Bill?

-The American coot looks like a black duck with a white bill, but it's actually a member of the rail family.
+The American coot looks like a black duck with a white beak, but it's actually a member of the rail family.
 Learn more about these birds.

 Sometimes treasures happen when you aren’t even looking.
 I drove out to a small private lake hoping to capture some good photos of the geese flying south.
 While I did get some great shots of the geese in flight, I found a bird I knew nothing about in the water.
 It looks like a black duck with a white beak.
 This is an American coot.

 What Do American Coots Look Like?

-Initially I thought the birds in the water would be geese, or perhaps ducks.
-Snapping their picture then taking them home to investigate brought me some basic facts on this bird.
-The American coot is a member of the rail family, black head and body, red eyes and a white bill.
+Initially I thought the coots in the water would be ducks, or perhaps geese.
 For me the most noticeable distinction for the coot is the white bill, which is compressed vertically rather than horizontally like a duck.
 The American coot has a black spot on the end of the bill.
-You can see it on some of the pictures I have included here.

-I found some great information as well as a journal relating the story of one particular coot.
+I found some great information while researching this bird.
 It seems that they can become distracted, either by injury or by mating, and may not be able to migrate at all.
-Generally an aggressive bird when fighting for territory, you can find them swimming in groups, which was the case for me.
-In the northwest it is common to see the coot all year long; migration patterns may just be from inland to the coastal regions.
+Despite generally being an aggressive bird when fighting for territory, coots are often seen swimming together in large numbers, which was the case for me.
+In the Northwest it is common to see the coot all year long; migration patterns may just be from inland to the coastal regions.
 Hesitant to take flight, coots will often flap frantically as they scurry along the water’s surface.